etcyl/rpi_dashboard/README.md

     Run stress tests for a specified number of hours and track progress Log test outputs to Excel files

-Setup Instructions
-1. Raspberry Pi Setup - Run the static ip and hostname script
+Raspberry Pi Setup - run the static ip and hostname script

 Use the provided rpi_static_ip.sh script to set up each Raspberry Pi with a static IP and hostname.